-There are seven Day Houses and four Boarding Houses in the School and the Housemasters/mistresses and House Parents, together with their teams of Tutors, aim to provide an environment that is both caring and supportive.
+There are eight Day Houses and four Boarding Houses in the school and the Housemasters/mistresses, together with their teams of Tutors, aim to provide an environment that is both caring and supportive.

 The welfare of each pupil is supported throughout their school career by a Housemaster or Housemistress and tutor team who get to know them well and liaise closely with their families.

 Our Foundation Chaplain offers support to pupils and staff of all faiths and no faith and our weekly Chapel services provide an opportunity to gather as a community to reflect on what it means to live well together.

 We host regular lectures by external experts, for our young people and their parents alike, on a variety of topics affecting teenage life.
 Professional medical and counselling services are also on hand.

 In addition to the House system, pupils’ involvement is encouraged through the various School Councils.
 These Councils promote engagement across all year groups and meet regularly to discuss a wide variety of issues including catering, anti-bullying and mentoring and environmental issues.